 - Identify the metrics or targets that are meaningful for the client;

 - Assign a value (a price) to those metrics (this will be based on what the will market bear, the value of the service to the client at that point in time, and your confidence).

 Introducing a Value Based Pricing Policy has flow on effects across an agency, including: hiring from the top down, staffing up based on demand.
 This fits with the ‘uberisation’ of the workforce where talent moves more often and more freely.
 It becomes much more efficient to staff up from a strong pool of freelancers and that could be local or offshore resources.
 Although it has been around for a long time this is very much a new space for many agencies, who are learning to be more nibble with their resourcing plans.
 We are not going to see the end of timesheets, rather they should add and endorse the way we bill and ultimately make agencies more efficient and profitable.

 As you listen, take note of these key points:

 - We are talking about how a firm manages its most important asset – its people.

 - How will you break the pattern of continuing to give more away and not valuing our deliverables.

 - Price is about the return on the client’s investment and the business outcome – not what we do; but rather what we achieve.

-- There are thousands of dollars a month left on the table, look for ways to bill that properly, or not spend not so long on the job if we have delivered what we promised.
+- There are thousands of dollars a month left on the table, look for ways to bill that properly, or not spend too long on the job if we have delivered what we promised.

-- Every member of staff should understand the impact of poorly managed time, and the opportunity to assess and benefit from value-add to the client.
+- Every staff should understand the impact of poorly managed time, and the opportunity to assess and benefit from value-add client.